 Won’t your child get confused about who his real mother is?

 I think it’s really sad that so many people give children so little credit.
 Kids understand familial relationships from an extremely early age.
-In a healthy open adoption, everyone involved understands their role and is respectful of it.
+In a healthy, open adoption, everyone involved understands their role and is respectful of it.
 With appropriate boundaries, there is no way that your adopted child will ever get confused about the role of his adopted mom versus the role of his birth mom.

 From the time he was born, my son has always had a unique relationship with his birth mom.
 The way he looks at her is so different from how he’s ever looked at me.
 I don’t say this out of jealousy.
 It’s simply the reality of the situation and is honestly fascinating to me more than anything else.
-He’s been hearing her voice since he could first hear, and he looks like her and her family.
+He’s been hearing her voice since he could first hear it, and he looks like her and her family.
 So this shouldn’t come as a surprise to anyone.

 On the flip side, I am the one with the role of “mom” in his day to day life, and he completely understands and respects this concept.